Best 22LR Handguns For Defensive Use

 SIG’s entry into the .22 LR market with the original Mosquito was a mess.
 When they brought the P322 to the market, they did it right.
 The P322 is a big gun, and it’s perfect for firearms training but also for defensive use.
 The P322 packs more than a handful of ammo and outfits the weapon with all the modern accessories necessary for defensive use.
 It’s a bigger gun, but it’s a very capable weapon.

 The main draw to the P322 will be the 20-round magazines.
-That’s a ton of ammo in a compact firearm.
-The P322 gives you a gun than can throw tons of lead into a bad guy attacking you.
+That’s a ton of ammo in a small compact pistol.
+The P322 gives you a gun that can throw tons of lead into a bad guy attacking you.
 That helps address the .22 LR’s inherent lack of defensive capabilities.
 If one doesn’t do it, the other 19 might.

 While the P322 isn’t the smallest of guns, it’s not overly large or impossible to carry.
-The larger size and full-sized grip make it very easy to control with recoil more akin to an airgun than a real gun.
+The larger size and full-sized grip, along with a comfortable grip angle, make it very easy to control with recoil more akin to an airgun than a real gun.
 Shooters of all skill levels will handle the P322 easily.
 You can attach an optic and light to the weapon, and even a suppressor if that suits your home defense plan.

 The downside to the P322 to me is the enclosed, single-action hammer design.
 A visible hammer would at least allow for the ability to recock the hammer for a second try if the rimfire doesn’t ignite.